What is deformational plagiocephaly?

 - Changing your baby’s sleep position by turning his or her head to the opposite side

-- Having your baby spend time on his or her tummy (stomach) while awake
+- Having your baby spend time on his or her tummy (stomach) while awake and supervised

 Your baby may need to wear a special band or helmet if the problem is moderate to severe and turning the baby’s head has not helped.
 Helmets are usually made of an outer hard shell with a foam lining.
 Gentle pressure helps to reform the head.
 As the head grows, adjustments are made.
 Some studies have shown that helmets were not helpful for moderate to severe skull deformation.